AriFordsham/lens-wiki/Tutorial.md

 Note, that the type system isn't sufficient to check these laws for you, so you need to ensure them yourself no matter what lens implementation you use.
 (Some others will compose with (.) the other way.)

+We define infix operators to make working with lenses feel more imperative:

+    (^.) :: a -> Simple Lens a b -> b
+    (.~) :: Simple Lens a b -> b -> a -> a

+With these you can now use lenses like field accessors.

+    >>> ("hello",("world","!!!"))^._2._1
+    "!!!"

+You can also write to then in something approaching an imperative style:

+    >>> _2 .~ 42 $ ("hello",0)
+    ("hello",42)

+There are also combinators for manipulating parts of the current state for a `State` monad, such as:

+    (.=) :: MonadState a m => SimpleLens a b -> b -> m ()
+    use  :: MonadState a m => SimpleLens a b -> m b

-To derive the type signature for lenses, we'll take a bit of an excursion through other types and typeclasses you may already be familiar with.
+To derive the type signature for the simple lenses, and to motivate generalizing these combinators to work on a /much/ wider menagerie of types, we'll take a bit of an excursion through other types and typeclasses you may already be familiar with.

 From here, we assume that you are acquainted with the types for `Functor`, `Foldable` and `Traversable` and can at least hand-waive the laws for them.